gferhpc/supercomputing.tue.nl/docs/documentation/software/recipes/matlab.md

     exit;
     ```

-## Getting Started with Parallel Computing using MATLAB on the **Umbrella** HPC Cluster
+## Parallel Computing using MATLAB on the **Umbrella** HPC Cluster

-This document provides the steps to configure MATLAB to submit jobs to a cluster, retrieve results, and debug errors.
+Below the steps to configure MATLAB so it's submit jobs to a cluster, retrieve results, and debug errors.
+Either using interactive MATLAB in the Cluster, or using MATLAB running on your Desktop/Laptop.

 ### CONFIGURATION – Interactive MATLAB client (GUI) on the cluster